millerlaboratory/ru_coverageCheck/README.md

 # Coverage and Sex Check for a single target

+Use this shell script to quickly compute depth of coverage within one gene region and two controls.

 This utility assumes that you have sequenced FMR and COL1A1 in the case of adaptive sampling.

 ## Requirements